jofultz/auto-gitops-quick-start/README.md

 ## Key Concepts

 - `AutoGitOps` separates `Platform` from `Apps`
-  - Platform teams are responsible for the GitOps Repo
+  - Platform teams are responsible for the main `GitOps Repo`
-  - Application teams are responsible for `values` and `templates`
+  - Application teams are responsible for `values` and `templates` for each application
   - This separation empowers application teams while providing centralized cluster management
-- Each `Kubernetes Cluster` has a directory in the `deploy` folder.
-In a real environment, this would be your centralized Flux repository maintained by the `platform team`.
+- Each `Kubernetes Cluster` (target) has a directory in the `deploy` folder
+  - In a real environment, this would be your centralized Flux repository maintained by the `platform team`
   - A sample repository is [here](https://github.com/bartr/gitops)
+    - There are 3 targets defined - central, east and west
-    - Each `cluster` contains a `config.json` file.
-This file allows you to define simple values that are applied to the `application templates`.
-In our example, we define `zone`, `region` and `template`.
+    - Each target contains a `config.json` file which allows you to define simple values that are applied to the `application templates`.
+In our example, we define `zone`, `region` and `template`
-    - The `template` value defines which `application template` to use for publishing.
-In our case, we use [AKDC](https://github.com/microsoft/kubernetes-developer-cluster-kubeadm) for our developer clusters.
+    - The `template` value defines which `application template` to use for publishing
+      - It is common to have different templates for dev, test, pre-prod, production, etc.
       - default value is `autogitops.yaml`
 - Each `Application Team` defines the application specific values and template(s)
   - `autogitops.json` defines the `values` used in substitution